 Avoid wasting your effort on the wrong platform.
 For example, if your buyer personas are professionals who are looking for jobs, It would be best if you did not spend a lot of your time posting on Tumblr or Instagram.
 Instead, use more often LinkedIn.

 Know which social media platforms you need to focus on and exert a lot of your effort on them.
 Every social media channel is unique.
-Each tactic for these networks are different.
-If you want to know how to market your company through social media, understand the native environment of each platform.
+Each tactic for these networks is different.
+If you want to know how to market your business on social media, understand the native environment of each platform.

-To chose the best for your business, you can check this article where we list 8 great social media websites for your business.
+To choose the best for your business, you can check this article where we list 8 great social media websites for your business.

 Make sure you choose the right channels to spread your message.
 Some networks are better than others, depending on your buyer persona.